oneup03/VRto3D/README.md

 ## Hotkeys
-- Adjust Depth with `Ctrl + F3` and `Ctrl + F4`
+- Adjust Depth (Separation) with `Ctrl + F3` and `Ctrl + F4`
 - Adjust Convergence with `Ctrl + F5` and `Ctrl + F6`
 - Save all current settings (ones indicated with a `"+"` under [Configuration](#configuration)) as a profile for the currently running game with `Ctrl + F7` A beep will indicate success
 - Reload the profile settings (ones with a `"+"`) from `default_config.json` with `Ctrl + F10` A beep will indicate success
 - Toggle locking the SteamVR Headset Window to the foreground with `Ctrl + F8`
 - Toggle HMD Height between 0.1m and configured `hmd_height` using `Ctrl + F9`.
 This is useful for games that force a calibration on the "floor"
 - Check the [Controls](#controls) section and the Configuration table below to setup HMD camera controls for VR games (check the compatibility list to see if they are needed)
-- Check the [User Presets](#user-presets) section for instructions on setting up your own Depth and Convergence presets and also reference the Configuration table below
+- Check the [User Presets](#user-presets) section for instructions on setting up your own Depth/Separation and Convergence presets and also reference the Configuration table below
 - When Pitch/Yaw emulation is enabled, you can adjust the ctrl_sensitivity with `Ctrl -` and `Ctrl +` and the pitch_radius with `Ctrl [` and `Ctrl ]`